effectivecore/core/docs/software.md

 - Charles (mac|win|linux) for debug HTTP|S traffic and validate the markup;
 - Proxie (mac) for debug HTTP|S traffic;
 - Rested (mac) for debug HTTP traffic;
+- WebToLayers (mac) for take screenshots of web pages;
+- MetaImage (mac) for working with images metadata;
 - StarUML (mac|win|linux) for working with UML diagrams;
 - BoxySVG (mac|win) for working with SVG vector graphics;
 - Monodraw (mac) for working with pseudo-graphics;